← Dream library

 Dying

-The dream dictionary has its verdict ready: death means change, the end of one chapter and the start of another, and you should not be alarmed.
-It is not wrong, exactly.
-It is just lazy — a single word stretched flat over images that do not resemble one another at all.
+“Death means change” is the laziest true sentence in dream interpretation.
+It is the dictionary’s entire verdict on this dream — the end of one chapter, the start of another, no cause for alarm — and it is not wrong, exactly.
+It is a single word stretched flat over images that do not resemble one another at all.
 There is the dream where you simply die, quietly, and watch it happen.
 There is the one where a figure hunts you down.
 There is the slow poisoning, the drowning, the execution, the body that rots while you look on.
 The tradition does not flatten these into “transition.”
 It asks what is being killed, who is doing the killing, and whether the dying is the disaster or the whole point.

 Start with the killing that is aimed at you.
 James Hall, working strictly within the dream, refuses to read aggression against the dreamer as simple threat.
 An attacking figure, he writes, “could be seen as wanting a more aggressive response from the dream-ego”; in one case a sinister woman hurls a trident, and the dreamer realizes “the sinister woman has thereby given him a weapon to oppose her with” — and with it frees “a number of ‘dead’ animals that return to life” (Hall, Jungian Dream Interpretation, 1983).
 The violence is in the service of something larger.
 “Action in a dream may seem to oppose the dream-ego while its true purpose is to enlarge or transform the ego in relation to the Self.”
 Being killed, in this reading, is not the end of you.
 It is pressure on the version of you currently in charge.